Do you still need a phone landline?

 |Service Provider||Monthly Cost||Key Features|

-As you can see, big providers such as Bell and Rogers – and even popular providers in the VoIP phone business like Comwave and Primus – are overselling Canadians on their home phone packages.
-They’ve created a perception that home phones are an overpriced expense that we can all do without, but what many Canadians may not realize is that there are many VoIP-based plans out there that are inexpensive and loaded with features.
+As you can see, big providers such as Bell and Rogers – and even popular providers in the VoIP digital home phone business like Comwave and Primus – are overselling Canadians on their home phone packages.
+They’ve created a perception that home phones are an overpriced expense that we can all do without, but what many Canadians may not realize is that there are many more digital (or VoIP) based plans out there that are inexpensive and loaded with features.

 Of course, even for those who do wish to hang onto their home phones, there are some minor drawbacks to opting for a VoIP system over landline.
 While VoIP based lines are generally more feature-rich, technically advanced, and cheaper, they are still dependent on a stable internet connection in order to function properly.
 In an emergency situation, nothing beats the reliability of a traditional landline, which is why these systems are still popular with the elderly and those living in more remote rural communities.
-For the rest of Canadians, VoIP systems are increasingly the best choice available when it comes to home phones and the major telecom companies would do well to try and communicate the usefulness of the technology given the 15 million lines available across the country.
+For the rest of Canadians, VoIP phone systems are increasingly obvious the best choice available.
+When it comes to home phones and the major telecom companies would do well to try harder and communicate the usefulness of the Voice-Over IP technology given the 16 million lines in use across the country.